ST7055 - Trauma Management (2021/22)

 3. Demonstrate and critically appraise theoretical and accepted guidelines underpinning trauma management.

 Students will be required to demonstrate their practical skills in two practical based assessments.
-The first practical assessment will aim to assess the students basic first aid skills (40%, LO1).
-The second practical assessment will assess the students’ ability to deal with a trauma based practical and include a Viva to assess students theoretical understanding (50%, LO2, LO3).
+The first practical assessment will aim to assess the students’ basic first aid skills (LO1).
+The second practical assessment will assess the students’ ability to deal with a trauma based practical and include a viva to assess students’ theoretical understanding (LO2, LO3).
+There is also a 2000 word coursework component in which students will discuss a contemporary issue in sports trauma (LO4).

 Formative and peer feedback will be provided via practical sessions.